 Jason-2 is measuring the global sea-surface height to an accuracy of a few centimetres every 10 days to determine ocean circulation and mean sea level in support of weather forecasting, climate monitoring and operational oceanography.

-Jason-3, planned to launch in 2013, is the follow-on to Jason-2.
+Jason-3 is the follow-on to Jason-2.
 It is the result of close cooperation between CNES, NASA, Eumetsat and NOAA.
 It should carry the same kind of payload as its three predecessors for high-precision altimetry data.
-A follow-on mission, Jason-CS, is planned to launch in 2017 for GMES.
+A follow-on mission, Jason-CS, is planned to launch in 2017 for Copernicus.